sai-kaushik-s/sai-kaushik-s/README.md

 The name's Sai Kaushik S. I am a 3rd year Computer Science Dual Degree pursuer at Indian Institute of Information Technology, Design and Manufacturing, Kancheepuram, Chennai.

 - 🔭 I’m currently working on Keberos (Key Distribution Center) using Sockets, with and without threading.
-- 🌱 I’m currently learning Game Development using Love(Lua) and Unity(C#) from Introduction to Game Development from Harvard University.
+- 🌱 I’m currently learning Game Development using Love(Lua) and Unity(C#) from Introduction to Game Development on edX.
 - 👯 I’m looking to collaborate on game development and app development projects.
+- 👯 I'm also looking for internship opportunities.
 - 📫 How to reach me: \
     Mail: saikaushik609@gmail.com \
     LinkedIn: [thegamingbot (Sai Kaushik S)](https://www.linkedin.com/in/kihsuakias/)